 - To enable centralized management and decentralized discovery in firewalled environments and restricted networks, use Consolidation.

-- To allow BMC Discovery connect with the required level of access to the discovered systems in your network, see
+- To allow BMC Atrium Discovery connect with the required level of access to the discovered systems in your network, see

-Configuring credentials.
+Credentials.
 You might set up various stored credentials, including IDs and passwords, and credential-like entities (Windows proxies and SNMP credentials) for different access methods.

-- To learn about the ports and protocols BMC Discovery uses to scan your IT environment, see Discovery communications.
+- To learn about the ports and protocols BMC Atrium Discovery uses to scan your IT environment, see Discovery communications.